copper-project/copper-rs/README.md

 You can them out either just logging on a desktop or with GPIOs on a RPi and you should see a couple order of magnitude difference in performance.

 Copper has been design for performance first.
-Unlike a game engine we use a data oriented approach to minimize latency and maximize throughput.
+Not unlike a game engine we use a data oriented approach to minimize latency and maximize throughput.

 ### Safety